thepechkdi/linkedin-job-automation/README.md

 - Generates a **personalized cover letter**
 - Updates a **Google Sheet** with all results

-Built as part of my AI & automation learning journey at **ISMONCTIC / ISMONTIC MA**.
+Built as part of my AI & automation learning journey at **ISMONCTIC - MA**.

 ---